Supercharge Your SEO: A Guide to Analytics Integration

 - Using Google's Mobile-Friendly Test to identify mobile usability issues: Google's Mobile-Friendly Test can help you identify any mobile usability issues.
 A healthcare provider can use this tool to ensure its appointment booking form is easily accessible on mobile devices.

 - Optimizing mobile page speed and performance: Mobile users expect fast loading times.
 Optimize images, leverage browser caching, and minify CSS and JavaScript files to improve mobile page speed.
 An e-commerce store should optimize its product images to ensure fast loading times on mobile devices, improving user experience.
+Analytics can highlight mobile page speed issues by showing high bounce rates on mobile for specific pages, or by correlating slow mobile page load times (found in tools like Google PageSpeed Insights) with decreased conversion rates on mobile devices.

 Keeping a close eye on these technical aspects will boost your SEO performance.
-Next, we'll explore how to set up conversion tracking and attribution models.

 Advanced Analytics Techniques for SEO